jlab-hep/localdb-docs/docs/database_demonstration_download_itkpd.md

 Download the component data (FE-I4B single module data & FE-I4B FE chip data for example) from ITkPD.

 ## 1. Check ATLAS Serial Number in ITkPD Web Page
+You can skip this process if you do not have ITkPD account.
 Access [https://itkpd-test.unicorncollege.cz/](https://itkpd-test.unicorncollege.cz/) and login with your ACCESS CODE 1 & ACCESS CODE 2.<br>

 1. Click "My Components" in the side bar.